nus-cs2113-AY2324S2/ip/docs/README.md

 #### Expected outcome
 ```
-Here are the tasks in your list:
+Behold, the mighty task(s) in your realm:

 1. [T][ ] read book
 2. [D][X] return book (by: Mar 30, 2024, 4:00 PM)
 3. [E][X] project meeting (from: Mar 7, 2024, 2:30 PM to: Mar 7, 2024, 2:30 PM)

+These tasks await your valiant efforts, noble taskmaster!
 ```